 Want to know more?

-Jerome Devillers Partner - New York, United States
+Jerome Devillers Partner, Energy & Infra and ESG Practices Leader - New York, United States

 Mazars sponsored Innovate for Water, a matchmaking forum for sustainable development, co-organized by Waterpreneurs, WaterVent and the United Nations World Intellectual Property Organization’s WIPO GREEN in Geneva on 8-9 June, 2017.